-Every story has a beginning… but where did the mobile games you’ve come to know and love start?
-The earliest models of mobile phones were only numeric and were not capable of hosting games.
+Every story has a beginnig, but where did the mobile games you’ve come to know and love start?
+The earliest models of mobile phones were only numeric and were not capable of supporting games.
 Other than spelling funny words with the numbers, the phone was exactly that — a phone.

-While games did appear in some earlier models of phones, the mobile phone game genre only gained traction with the launch of ‘Snake’, which appeared on the Nokia 6600 in 1997.
-This game is one of the most well-known games in the world, that is still being played today and has become somewhat of a cultural icon.
+While games did appear in some earlier mobile phone models, mobile phone games only gained traction with the launch of ‘Snake’, which appeared on the Nokia 6600 in 1997.
+This game is one of the most well-known games in the world.
+It's still being played today and has become a cultural icon.
 To have a Nokia phone and to be a Snake player was a status symbol among high-schoolers in this era.
-Owning an old Nokia with the original Snake game today is a badge of honour amongst nostalgic hipsters the world over.
+Owning an old Nokia with the original Snake game today is a badge of honor among nostalgic hipsters the world over.

 “The Future of games is connected to our reality…”

 Age of the Internet

 The next generation of mobile phones enabled WAP (wireless application protocol) that allowed the phone to connect to the internet.
 The introduction of the internet raised the stakes in the mobile industry.
 Now that the phones were connected to the internet, the game could be hosted on a server, allowing for multiple players and for more games to be offered.
 The ability for users to take part in multiplayer games took pocket gaming to the next level.